anzelpwj/heb_python_class/session-01_setup.md

 Two colors of sticky notes:
 - Yellow: I need help with something.
-- Blue: I'm finished with things, and am ready to move on.
+- Blue: I'm finished with things and am ready to move on.

 ## Hello World